Ben Rice | American (new single and video)

 She says, "These days I’m ashamed to be American

-Oh someday we’ll get the good old days back again
+Hope someday we get the good old days back again

 I was raised on those promises